php-kafka/php-kafka-examples/src/redpanda/README.md

 # Redpanda playground
 [Redpanda](https://vectorized.io/redpanda) support all parts of the Kafka API except for the transactions API.
 You can find the issue in their public github [here](https://github.com/vectorizedio/redpanda/issues/445).
+Also it seems there is currently no setup to support a schema registry.
 This means the currently included transaction examples will not work atm.

 ## Running examples